Cold Weather and Type 1 Diabetes

 Were you diagnosed during winter?
-Have you noticed that your CGM seems to resemble a rollercoaster when the weather gets cold?
-It turns out that you may not be just imagining things: climate and temperature are suspected to affect diabetes at nearly every stage, from a Type 1 diagnosis to a typical day in the life of someone who’s had the condition for years.
+Have you noticed that your continuous glucose monitor (CGM) seems to resemble a rollercoaster when the weather gets cold?
+It turns out that you may not be just imagining things: climate and temperature are suspected to affect diabetes at nearly every stage, from a type 1 diagnosis to a typical day in the life of someone who’s had the condition for years.

 Diagnosis of Type 1